Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: Abstract

 \section{Abstract}

-By establishing a unified estimate of the twisted Kohn-Morrey-H\"{o}rmander estimate and the $q$-pseudoconvex Ahn-Zampieri estimate, we discuss variants of Property $\pq$ of D.\,Catlin and Property $\pqt$ of J.\,McNeal on the boundary of a smooth pseudoconvex domain in $\mathbb{C}^n$ for certain high levels of $L^2$-integrable forms.
-These variant conditions on the one side, imply compactness of the $\dbar$-Neumann operator on the associated domain, on the other side, are different from the classical Property $\pq$ of D.\,Catlin and Property $(\widetilde{P_q})$ of J.\,McNeal.
-As an application of our result, we show that if the Hausdorff $(2n-2)$-dimensional measure of the weakly pseudoconvex points on the boundary of a smooth bounded pseudoconvex domain is zero, then the $\dbar$-Neumann operator $N_{n-1}$ is compact on $(0,n-1)$-level $L^2$-integrable forms.
+By establishing a unified estimate of the twisted Kohn-Morrey-H\"{o}rmander estimate and the $q$-pseudoconvex Ahn-Zampieri estimate, we discuss variants of Property $\pq$ of Catlin and Property $\pqt$ of McNeal on the boundary of a smooth pseudoconvex domain in $\mathbb{C}^n$ for certain high level forms.
+These variant conditions on the one side, imply $L^2$-compactness of the $\dbar$-Neumann operator on the associated domain, on the other side, are different from the classical Property $\pq$ and Property $(\widetilde{P_q})$.
+As an application of our result, we show that if the Hausdorff $(2n-2)$-dimensional measure of the weakly pseudoconvex points on the boundary of a smooth bounded pseudoconvex domain is zero, then the $\dbar$-Neumann operator $N_{n-1}$ is $L^2$-compact on $(0,n-1)$-level forms.
+This result generalizes Boas and Sibony's results on $(0,1)$-level forms.

 [1]{}